ndronos/c-nomorph/is-Punk-Rock/README.md

 and you can have arrays of pointers to functions.
 ...

+Functions that don't really care what data is present, but only handle pointers to data, are surprisingly common.
+For example, a function thaat builds a linked list doesn't care what data it is linking together, only where it is located.
+To give another example, we can pass pointers to functions, so you could have a function whose sole purpose is to run other functions, and the inputs to those  called functions can be pointed to whithout regard to their content.
+In these cases, C provides an out from the type system, the void pointer.
+Given the declaration

+    void *x;

+the pointer `x` can be pointing to a function, a struct, an integer, or anything else.
+See... how void pointers can be used for all sorts of purposes.

 (Klemens, 2015) C 101 pp. 362
 ```
 - Typedef as a teaching tool pp. 139
+- The Void Pointer and the Structures It Points To pp 234